-The basic Airstream Limited Warranty is transferable to subsequent owners for the duration of the warranty period.
-Warranty transfer application forms are available from your dealer or the Airstream Inc. Service Administration Department.
+This Limited Warranty is transferable to subsequent owners for the remaining duration of the warranty period.
+Transfer of this Limited Warranty is only effective upon completion and return to Airstream of a transfer application form.
+Transfer application forms are available from your dealer or Airstream's Service Administration Department.